 Furthermore, it is well recognised that the arts play a vital role in building resilient communities with direct links to health and wellbeing.
 Many galleries around Australia have been at the forefront helping their communities heal from major disasters and, in this time of enforced social isolation from COVID-19, it is the arts that people are turning to for solace and connectedness.
 Most galleries have active lifelong learning and public programs that are culturally inclusive and target visitors from all sections of society.
-Exhibitions, education and public programs are developed and implemented by people with degrees in the Humanities.
+Exhibitions, education and public programs are developed and implemented by people with degrees in the humanities.
 Indeed human capital is core to the achievements of these institutions and the current success of public galleries and museums across Australia is directly related to the tertiary education of directors, curators, artists and other gallery professionals.
 This education was affordable and proportionate and enabled students from a range of socio-economic backgrounds to participate thereby ensuring a wide pool of talented and capable professionals who have subsequently built the prosperity of the sector.

-We are not only concerned about the detrimental impact this bill will have on Humanities students, but on the university sector as a whole, which is already struggling with COVID-19 disruptions and widespread job losses.
+We are not only concerned about the detrimental impact this bill will have on humanities students, but on the university sector as a whole, which is already struggling with COVID-19 disruptions and widespread job losses.
 While the Government says it will be creating 100,000 new university places, it is not providing any extra funding to support this.
 In fact, the Government is decreasing its own funding to students' learning, from 58% to 52%.
-This includes cutting its own contributions to areas such as Science and Engineering, meaning universities will have less money to teach these students, potentially compromising the quality of their education.
-Increasing fees for Humanities degrees is a mechanism by which the Government is effectively transferring the debt burden to other young Australians.
-The package has been rightly analysed and criticised as ineffective and confused and described in one newspaper as 'one of the most ill-considered initiatives seen in decades' and as a 'massive fiscal fail' in The Australian newspaper.8
+This includes cutting its own contributions to areas such as science and engineering, meaning universities will have less money to teach these students, potentially compromising the quality of their education.
+Increasing fees for humanities degrees is a mechanism by which the Government is effectively transferring the debt burden to other young Australians.
+This constitutes an unreasonable demand on humanities students who will be made to shoulder the costs of delivering expensive degrees in other disciplines.